 For Category I facilities, calculate the sample size needed for an item monitoring test for a population of items with a specified power of detection and goal quantity.

-For Category III facilities, discuss how the licensee’s item control program protects against unauthorized and unrecorded removal of items, or removal of material from items, and enables timely location of items.
+For Category II and III facilities, discuss how the licensee’s item control program protects against unauthorized and unrecorded removal of items, or removal of material from items, and enables timely location of items.

 Discuss the elements of an effective tamper-safing program.